comforen/challenge2021/README.md

 ## Composition and interaction

-The environment is composed of the following componets in addition to dashboard and monitoring toolkit.
+The environment is composed of the following components in addition to dashboard and monitoring toolkit.

 |                Component                |   Type   | # of instances |
 | --------------------------------------- | -------- | -------------- |